Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 Practice Management Software Support

 Clio, LEAP, MyCase, PracticePanther, CosmoLex, ProLaw, Tabs3, Timeslips.
-We support firms running these platforms with installs, upgrades, integrations with document management, and triage when something breaks during a filing window.
+We work with firms that use these platforms and can support the surrounding infrastructure, user environment, access, and vendor coordination when issues come up.
 Niching further into the legal stack is an active focus for our team.

 Document Management Support